Category

 Cruising to carting

 You can also enjoy a cruising experience at Port A, but their offering is more geared towards the family with Red Dragon Pirate Cruise.
 There are interactive games on board but it is more about dolphin watching and admiring the scenic coastline.
-Another mode of transport that is popular with locals and tourist alike are the golf carts that are ubiquitous all over town.
+Another mode of transport that is popular with locals and tourists alike is the golf carts that are ubiquitous all over town.
 Visit at the right time of the year and you might spot their iconic Christmas golf cart parade, their Mardi Gras parade, their pirate parade or even their graduation parade.
 It is a great way to see the town highlights including Horace Caldwell Pier, its jetties and Roberts Point Park.

 Embracing the wildlife